progit/progit/en/07-customizing-git/01-chapter7.markdown

 	$ git apply --whitespace=fix <patch>

-These options apply to the git rebase option as well.
+These options apply to the `git rebase` command as well.
 If you’ve committed whitespace issues but haven’t yet pushed upstream, you can run a `rebase` with the `--whitespace=fix` option to have Git automatically fix whitespace issues as it’s rewriting the patches.

 ### Server Configuration ###